 Flinders Chase National ParkPrice from $9

-You’ll have access to drive a safe road of Cape du Couedic Road – including the part which has become one of the most insta-famous roads in South Australia.
+You’ll have access to drive a safe route on Cape du Couedic Road – including the part which has become one of the most insta-famous roads in South Australia.
 Once at the sites you can browse around them on-foot.

 Remember to pack enough water and snacks for your visit, and to leave no trace.
 This will give our bushland the best chance of recovery.